EDUCBA

 Image source: Pixabay.com

-The growth will be immense in all sectors be it Print (Newspaper, Magazines, Books), Radio, Television, Films or the Internet.
-Moreover now most of the companies have an integrated approach and are present across all the platforms.
+The growth will be immense in all sectors, be it Print (Newspapers, Magazines, Books), Radio, Television, Films, or the Internet.
+Moreover, now most companies have an integrated approach and are present across all the platforms.

-First came the Print media then the Radio.
+First came the Print media, then the Radio.
 That was when our grandparents were young.
-Our parents grew up watching black and white television and we, well we beat them all, didn’t we?
+Our parents grew up watching black-and-white television and beat them all, didn’t we?
 We had the best thing that the field of mass communication could ever witness, the INTERNET!

 Mass communication

-It is a pretty easy concept.
-The word itself says it all.
-The use of media to communicate with a large population at the same time.
+It is a pretty straightforward concept.
+The word itself says it all—using media to communicate simultaneously with a large population.
 The media can be anything.
-Your daily conversation, that’s speech, through your writing abilities, that’s Print media, your voice alone, that would be Radio and your physical self, audio and video, Television and movies, yes!
-Any medium used to communicate a message with a bigger crowd is mass communication.
-If we consider the history of mass communication Even art and manuscripts in the pre-historic times were a form of mass communications.
+Your daily conversation, that’s speech; through your writing abilities, that’s Print media, your voice alone, that would be Radio and your physical self, audio and video, Television and movies, yes!
+Mass communication is any medium used to communicate a message with a bigger crowd.
+If we consider the history of mass communication, Even art and manuscripts in pre-historic times were a form of mass communication.
 Woah!
-Started a long time ago, didn’t it?
+It started a long time ago.

-But just like everything on this planet, it evolved a greater deal in the 20th and 21st century.
-Mostly, because of the advancements in technology, the medium of communication evolved, revolutionized and brought about a life-changing experience for every human being.
+But just like everything on this planet, it evolved significantly in the 20th and 21st centuries.
+Because of technological advancements, the communication medium grew, revolutionized, and brought about a life-changing experience for every human being.
 Everything has now changed.
-The way we think, the way we react and the way we communicate, and why not?
-When you can go all around the world while sitting in your living room that means things have turned around.
+The way we think, the way we react, and the way we communicate, and why not?
+When you can go worldwide while sitting in your living room, things have turned around.

 Subcategories of Mass Communication

 Not just that, it can now also be thought of as a career option if that’s what interests you!
-Broadly speaking, it has four subcategories-
+It has four subcategories-

 1. Advertising

-How do you think your mother came to know that Complan will make you taller?
-Advertising basically involves endorsing and selling a product.
+How do you think your mother learned that Complan would make you taller?
+Advertising involves endorsing and selling a product.
 Every little video that keeps you hooked in the intervals between your favorite television shows is advertising.
 It is an excellent career option for acting, writing, direction, etc.

-With the evolution of Digital platforms, the world of advertising has changed but Tv still continues to be the most invested medium.
-Several new platforms and types of mass communication have evolved like short stories, blogs, videos, etc. Because of Social media platforms, advertising now happens every day and every minute.
+With the evolution of Digital platforms, the advertising world has changed, but Tv continues to be the most invested medium.
+Several new platforms and types of mass communication have evolved, like short stories, blogs, videos, etc. Because of Social media platforms, advertising now happens every day and every minute.

 2. Broadcasting

 This is what you probably get scolded for the most after video games.
-The television, films and the radio.
-Whether it’s your favorite cartoon Doraemon, reality shows Big Boss, movie 3 Idiots and your daily dose of music 93.5 Red FM, all of it comes under Broadcasting.
-A single source broadcasts its message on a communication medium to reach masses.
-Again actors, writers, RJ/VJ, producers, directors, newsreaders, you can be any one of these!
+Television, films, and Radio.
+Whether it’s your favorite cartoon Doraemon, reality shows Big Boss, the movie 3 Idiots, and your daily dose of music, 93.5 Red FM all comes under Broadcasting.
+A single source broadcasts its message on a communication medium to reach the masses.
+Again, you can be any of these: actors, writers, RJ/VJ, producers, directors, and newsreaders!

 3. Journalism and Mass Communication

-The World Trade Centre was attacked by terrorists.
-If newspapers and the journalists were not there we would have been completely ignorant about such a huge crisis.
-Journalism involves gathering, verifying, editing and presenting the news from all across the globe on all sorts of incidents to the people.
-Want to be the next Barkha Dutt or Rajdeep Sardesai or maybe the scary, bearded guy pointing a finger at you and shouting at you for the sake of ‘warning you’?
+Terrorists attacked the World Trade Centre.
+We would have been entirely ignorant of such a massive crisis if newspapers and journalists were not there.
+Journalism involves gathering, verifying, editing, and presenting the news from all across the globe on all sorts of incidents to the people.
+Want to be the next Barkha Dutt or Rajdeep Sardesai or maybe the scary, bearded guy pointing the finger at you and shouting at you for the sake of ‘warning you’?

-Journalism has undergone a huge change in India in the last ten years.
-Today with so many news channels and their websites, apps the competition is really high.
-In this immense competition somewhere the quality of content has lost its way but no one can deny the fact that it has empowered the common man with information.
+Journalism has undergone a massive change in India in the last ten years.
+With so many news channels, websites, and apps, the competition is high today.
+In this immense competition, content quality has lost its way, but no one can deny that it has empowered the common man with information.

 newspaper